Androcentrism: Generic male language

-In literature, the use of masculine language to refer to men, women, intersex, and non-binary may indicate a male or androcentric bias in society where men are seen as the 'norm', and women, intersex, and non-binary are seen as the 'other'.
+In literature, the use of masculine language to refer to men, women, intersex, and non-binary people may indicate a male or androcentric bias in society where men are seen as the 'norm', and women, intersex, and non-binary people are seen as the 'other'.
 Philosophy scholar Jennifer Saul argues that the use of male generic language marginalizes women, intersex, and non-binary people in society.
-In recent years, some writers have started to use more gender-inclusive language (for instance, using the pronouns they/them and using gender-inclusive words like humankind, person, partner, spouse, businessperson, firefighter, chairperson and police officer).
+In recent years, some writers have started to use more gender-inclusive language (for instance, using the pronouns they/them and using gender-inclusive words like humankind, person, partner, spouse, businessperson, firefighter, chairperson, and police officer).

 Many studies have shown that male generic language is not interpreted as truly gender-inclusive.
 Psychological research has shown that, in comparison to unbiased terms such as "they" and "humankind", masculine terms lead to male-biased mental imagery in the mind of both the listener and the communicator.

 Three studies by Mykol Hamilton show that there is not only a male → people bias but also a people → male bias.
 In other words, a masculine bias remains even when people are exposed to only gender neutral language (although the bias is lessened).
 In two of her studies, half of the participants (after exposure to gender neutral language) had male-biased imagery but the rest of the participants displayed no gender bias at all.
 In her third study, only males showed a masculine-bias (after exposure to gender neutral language) – females showed no gender bias.
 Hamilton asserted that this may be due to the fact that males have grown up being able to think more easily than females of "any person" as generic "he," since "he" applies to them.
 Further, of the two options for neutral language, neutral language that explicitly names women (e.g., "he or she") reduces androcentrism more effectively than neutral language that makes no mention of gender whatsoever (e.g., "human").

 Feminist anthropologist Sally Slocum argues that there has been a longstanding male bias in anthropological thought as evidenced by terminology used when referring to society, culture, and humankind.
 According to Slocum, "All too often the word 'man' is used in such an ambiguous fashion that it is impossible to decide whether it refers to males or just the human species in general, including both males and females."

 Men's language will be judged as the 'norm' and anything that women do linguistically will be judged negatively against this.
 The speech of a socially subordinate group will be interpreted as linguistically inadequate against that used by socially dominant groups.
 It has been found that women use more hedges and qualifiers than men.
 Feminine speech has been viewed as more tentative and has been deemed powerless speech.
 This is based on the view that masculine speech is the standard.